 \subsection{Temporal progression of measured internet speeds}

 We plot the estimated temporal progression of the download speed based on both linear and state space models in Fig.~\ref{fig-time-trend}.
-Both models show that download speeds measured by speedtest improve over time for both cities and device types.
+Both models show that download speeds measured by Speedtest improve over time for both cities and device types.
 However, the improvements of the download speed do not appear to be homogeneous over time.
-We find a comparatively large improvement occurs at the beginning of 2021 for the iOS device in both cities, shown in parts (a) and (c) in Fig \ref{fig-time-trend}.
-Such improvement of the speed can also be found for android devices shown in parts (b) and (d), whereas the variation of the estimation for Android devices seems larger, as the sample size from Android devices is much smaller than iOS devices, particularly for City A, shown in Table \ref{tab:ookla}.
-The increase may be partly due to the acceleration of the deployment and marketing of fiber internet since 2020 \cite{broadband2021}, as we find that a high proportion of the speedtest measurements has substantially faster speeds than others since late 2020, and the proportion grows over time.
+We find a comparatively large improvement occurs at the beginning of 2021 for iOS devices in both cities, shown in parts (a) and (c) in Fig \ref{fig-time-trend}.
+Speed improvement can also be found for Android devices, as shown in parts (b) and (d); however the variation of the estimation for Android devices seems larger, as the sample size from Android devices is much smaller than iOS devices, particularly for City A, as shown in Table \ref{tab:ookla}.
+The increase may be partly due to the acceleration of the deployment and marketing of fiber internet since 2020 \cite{broadband2021}, as we find that a high proportion of the Speedtest measurements have substantially faster speeds than others since late 2020, and the proportion grows over time.

 Second, the estimation from re-sampled data suggests that the trend from iOS devices tends to be overestimated (part (a) and (c) in Fig. \ref{fig-time-trend}).
 This overestimation is larger in City B, particularly during 2021, as both linear and state space models shows the noticeable difference of fitting between original and re-sampled data.
-We suspect that the overestimation is due to more speedtests from high-speed internet plans, such as fiber internet plan, as subscribers of these plans may tend to submit more speedtests to validate the speed from these high-speed internet plans.
-Re-sampling among census block groups can address a part of this bias, as it samples more from regions with relatively small number of tests compared to their population, which may have less high-speed internet plans.
-Furthermore, the temporal trends of internet download speed for two other cities are plotted in Figure \ref{appendix-fig-time-trend} in Appendix \ref{appendix-subsec:temporal}.
-The estimation by both original samples and bias-corrected samples show the improvement of download speeds over time, and the difference between the estimation is not large.
+We suspect that the overestimation is due to more Speedtests from high-speed internet plans, such as fiber internet plan, as subscribers of these plans may tend to submit more Speedtests to validate the speed from these high-speed internet plans.
+Re-sampling among census block groups can address a part of this bias, as it samples more from regions with relatively smaller numbers of tests compared to their population, which may have lower-speed internet plans.
+The temporal trends of internet download speed for the two other cities are plotted in Figure \ref{appendix-fig-time-trend} in Appendix \ref{appendix-subsec:temporal}.
+The estimation by both the original and bias-corrected samples shows the improvement of download speeds over time, and the difference between the estimation is not large.